con2/emrichen/README.md

 # Emrichen – A YAML to YAML preprocessor

 Emrichen takes in YAML, performs transformations and outputs YAML.
+Or JSON.

-Currently the only supported transformation is substituting variables defined in either variable files (also YAML) or the command line.
+Currently the only supported transformation is substituting variables defined in either variable files (also YAML or JSON) or the command line.
 The full type system of YAML is supported in the values of the variables.

 ## Installation